chreden/trawindowed/README.md

 2. Press F8 to toggle mouse capture.

 This can be useful if you want to interact with the TRAE Menu Hook.

+### Command Line Arguments
+Passing `-borderless` to the game exe will launch the game in borderless window mode (as if you had started the game and pressed the toggle button).
+This can be set via "Launch Options" in Steam.

 ## Information for developers
 ### Build